dandi/dandi-archive/doc/design/zarr-performance-redesign.md

 (Steps 1 and 2): `dandi-cli` asks the server to create a new Zarr archive, which is put into the `PENDING` state.

-(Steps 3 and 4): For each batch of (maxiumum) 255 Zarr chunk files the client wants to upload, `dandi-cli` asks the server to create an `Upload`, supplying the list of file paths and associated etags, and receiving a list of signed upload URLs.
+(Steps 3 and 4): For each batch of (maximum) 255 Zarr chunk files the client wants to upload, `dandi-cli` asks the server to create an `Upload`, supplying the list of file paths and associated etags, and receiving a list of signed upload URLs.

 (Step 5): `dandi-cli` uses these URLs to upload the files in that batch.

-(Steps 6 and 7): Then, `dandi-cli` asks the server to finalize the batch, and the server does so, matching etags and verifiying that all files were uploaded. *This step is very costly, due to the server's need to contact S3 to verify these conditions.*
+(Steps 6 and 7): Then, `dandi-cli` asks the server to finalize the batch, and the server does so, matching etags and verifying that all files were uploaded. *This step is very costly, due to the server's need to contact S3 to verify these conditions.*

 (Step 8): When all batches are uploaded, `dandi-cli` signals the server to ingest the Zarr archive.